4l0n3r/4l0n3r.github.io/content/_index.md

 template = "homepage.html"
 +++

 Hey there, I'm Johny — a passionate engineer with a unique intersection of skills in Web3 and DevOps.
-I specialize in designing and maintaining scalable infrastructure while also diving deep into the decentralized world through smart contract development and blockchain integrations.
+I specialize in designing and maintaining scalable infrastructure while also diving deep into the decentralized world through smart contract development and blockchain security.

 ## Infra
  - Aws